JetBrains/teamcity-documentation/topics/reporting-issues.md

         </layout>
      </appender>
     ```
-    * add a new category with name ``jetbrains.buildServer.buildTriggers.vcs.AllBranchesVcsTrigger_<build configuration id>``:
+    * add a new category with name `jetbrains.buildServer.buildTriggers.vcs.AllBranchesVcsTrigger_<build configuration id>`:
     ```XML
       <category name="jetbrains.buildServer.buildTriggers.vcs.AllBranchesVcsTrigger_MyBuildConfigurationId">
         <priority value="DEBUG"/>
         <appender-ref ref="ROLL.VCS.TRIGGER"/>
       </category>
    ```
-   Note: in the example above ``MyBuildConfigurationId`` is an ID of the build configuration with a VCS trigger which we want to debug.
+   Note: in the example above `MyBuildConfigurationId` is an ID of the build configuration with a VCS trigger which we want to debug.

-3. Select modified logging preset on the Administration -> Diagnostics page
+3. [Switch the logging preset](teamcity-server-logs.md) to the newly created logging preset file

 No server restart is required.
-If configuration is correct, then after a few minutes ``teamcity-vcs-trigger.log`` log file will be created and it will have debug logging related to the selected configuration only.
+If configuration is correct, then after a few minutes `teamcity-vcs-trigger.log` log file will be created and it will have debug logging related to the selected configuration only.

 ## Logging for .NET Runners